Collaborative Annotations is a tool for adding notes or annotations (we call these Issues) to aid project collaboration.

 NOTE: It is possible to switch the Source between Local and BIM Track, if and when this is required.

 Select 'BIM Track' Source

 The options available when creating an Issue differ depending on the Source that is being used, but once you have selected your ‘Source’, you can create your first ‘Issue’.

-Otherwise, click on the ‘Create Issue‘ button at the bottom of the Collaboration panel.
+Otherwise, click on either of the ‘Create Issue‘ buttons in the list or at the bottom of the Collaborative Annotation’s panel.